el-bart/hello_human/README.md

 ![hardware construct](hardware_photo.jpg)

-small hackaton to show ppl what programming is... in real life. :) it's more about end effect that code (quality) itself.
+small hackaton to show ppl what programming is... doing stuff in real life. :) it's more about the end effect than the code (quality) itself.

 project is about making a 3d-printed box for usb-cam, that tracks faces it sees.